 - Interior Design: Interior designers often use yards to measure fabric for curtains, upholstery, and other textiles.
 Converting these measurements to inches is crucial for accurate installations.

 - Sports: In sports like football and golf, distances are often measured in yards.
-However, understanding the equivalent in inches can provide a more detailed perspective on specific plays or measurements.
+On the flip side, understanding the equivalent in inches can provide a more detailed perspective on specific plays or measurements.

 Trends and Latest Developments